tomatsolihull/assignments/README.md

 Most of my first year work isn't the greatest and I'm surprised a lot of it was up-to-snuff.
 My MS Word template wasn't great either.
 I'm a lot more proud of my second year work.

+You may also be interested in [how I organised these assignments](https://github.com/tomatsolihull/notion-assignment-tracker/blob/master/README.md) while working on them, using Notion.

 ---

 ## First Year